unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-records-for-a-domain.md

 ---
 title: Get Records for a Domain | Unstoppable Domains Developer Portal
-description: This page covers the documentation for the `Get records for a domain` endpoint.
+description: This page covers the documentation for the `Get Records for a Domain` endpoint.
 ---

 # Get Records for a Domain